-We face significant competition from a wide variety of financial institutions, including other investment management companies, as well as from proprietary products offered by our distribution partners such as banks, broker-dealers and financial planning firms.
-Competition in our businesses is based on several factors, including investment performance, fees charged, access to distribution channels, and service to financial advisors and their clients.
-Our competitors, many of which are larger than us, often offer similar products and use similar distribution sources, and may also offer less expensive products, have greater access to key distribution channels and have greater resources than we do.
+The financial services industry is a highly competitive global business.
+We face significant competition from a wide variety of financial institutions, including other investment management companies.
+We also face competition from proprietary products offered by our distribution partners such as banks, broker-dealers and financial planning firms.
+Competition in our businesses is based on several factors, including, among others, product mix and offerings, investment performance, fees charged, access to distribution channels, service quality and innovation.
+Our competitors, many of which are larger than us, offer a wide range of financial and investment management services and products to the same retail, institutional and high-net-worth investors and accounts that we are seeking to attract.